aol/molochweb/_wiki/security.md

 * Bypassing forced expressions (excluding when a sessionId is known)

 ## Out of Scope
-Examples of items that are out of scope and maybe should be submitted to our [github issues](https://github.com/aol/moloch/issues) page
+Examples of security items that are out of scope and maybe should be submitted to our [github issues](https://github.com/aol/moloch/issues) page

 * Crash on startup from bad config settings
 * Accessing a session using the Moloch sessionId